Hermitter/MATRIX-MOS-With-Unity/README.md

 # MATRIX-Unity-Sensor-Utility-App
+This project contains two important folders.
+The first folder, Unity-Assets, goes into your exsisting unity project.
+The second file, Unity-Sensor-Utility, is a MOS app that is installed on your MATRIX device.

-This MOS app allow you to send the sensor data from your MATRIX to a unity client.
+The MOS app allow you to send the sensor data from your MATRIX to a unity client.
 - Sensors: https://matrix-io.github.io/matrix-documentation/matrix-os/reference/sensors/#magnetometer

 This connection uses Socket.io as a server to send data.
 The